propenster/twitch_trendy_games/README.md

 - **Quick Access & Easy to Use**: With a simple interface, this extension lets you focus on finding and streaming the games that will boost your channel’s popularity.

-Elevate your Twitch channel by streaming the games that attract the most viewers, and stay updated with the ever-changing trends in the gaming world with this feature-packed Chrome extension.
+Elevate your Twitch channel by streaming the games that attract the most viewers, and stay updated with the ever-changing trends in the gaming world with this feature-packed Browser extension.